kauevestena/osm_sidewalkreator/README.md

 Please check it at: https://wiki.openstreetmap.org/wiki/OSM_SidewalKreator

-The wiki speaks about the workflow in a deep level of detail.
+The wiki will speak about the workflow in a deep level of detail (still in progress).

 ## Presented at State of the Map 2022!
 Abstract at the proceedings: https://zenodo.org/record/7004523